Buick Encore: 2017 refresh

 For 2017, the Buick Encore received revised headlights and bumpers, LED tail lights, and the interior received a revised dash and gauge cluster with a 4.2-inch information screen, a revised center stack, and infotainment system with an 8-inch frameless screen.
-The faux fender ports, marketed as VentiPorts on models from 2013 to 2016, were deleted.
+The faux fender ports, marketed as VentiPorts on models from 2013 to 2016, were removed.

 Following the introduction of the all-new Encore GX for the 2020 model year, the Encore remained in the Buick lineup as the brand's "entry-level" vehicle.
 All trims except for the mid-level Preferred trim were discontinued, and the Preferred became the new "base model" of the Encore, with limited exterior color options, only one interior color option, and condensed options.